hstatsep-js/sep11-freedom-project/tool/learning-log.md

 the buttons work, but they play the same sound, I don't know why.

+1/21/2024

+* you have to rename sound, I thought it was always just sound for all Howler instances, but it isn't

 <!--
 * Links you used today (websites, videos, etc)